 Major Brands Made in the U.S.A. or Europe

 - Eileen Fisher: On its website, the company explains its impressive Vision 2020 plan, which focuses on the human rights aspects and environmental impact of its supply chain.
 Eileen Fisher seems much more transparent about its production than many other companies; read more here.
-Currently, about 20% of production takes place in New York and Los Angeles.
+Currently, about 25% takes place in New York and California.

-- Everlane: Everlane manufactures its clothing in the U.S., Europe, Vietnam, and China; its factories and distribution centers are listed on its website, and you can see details and photos for each.
+- Everlane: Everlane manufactures its clothing both in the U.S. and in other countries.
+(Its factories and distribution centers are listed on its website, and you can see details and photos for each.)

-- H&M: Here’s another company that avoids vague language and actually presents specific information about its current production and goals.
-H&M Conscious explains its commitment to sustainability and ethical practices (more details here).
-Besides reading the 2014 sustainability report for H&M, you can potentially learn far more than you may ever want to know about the company’s inner workings, including its human rights policy, extremely detailed compliance data for its suppliers, and its animal welfare policies.
+- H&M: Here’s another company that avoids vague language and presents specific information about its current production and goals.
+The H&M Conscious page explains the brand’s commitment to sustainability and ethical practices, and besides reading the 2017 sustainability report, you can learn far more than you may ever want to know about the company’s inner workings, including its human rights policy, extremely detailed compliance data for its suppliers, and its animal welfare policy.

-- Jason Wu: More than 90% of the Jason Wu Collection is manufactured in NYC’s Garment District; handbags and shoes are all handmade in Italy.
+- Jason Wu: More than 90% of the Jason Wu Collection is manufactured in NYC’s Garment District.

-- Nordstrom and Neiman Marcus: You can search their websites for “Made in U.S.A.” — although it appears that some of those items are made from “imported fabrics,” with no additional information given.
+- Nordstrom, Neiman Marcus, and Last Call: You can use the search term “Made in U.S.A.” to find domestically produced items — although some of these are made from “imported fabrics” (with no additional information given).

 Smaller Brands Made in North America (Part 2; see Part 1)

-To add to our first post in this series, we’ve rounded up additional small brands/labels that are made only in North America; most are suggestions from Corporette readers.
+To expand on our first post in this series, below we’ve rounded up additional small brands/labels that are made only in North America; most are suggestions from readers.

-- Nina McLemore: All clothing — available in sizes 0-18 and petites and designed for “senior professional and executive women” — is made in factories in NYC from “European fabrics in natural fibers and fine Asian silks.”
+- Nina McLemore: All clothing, which is available in sizes 0–18 and petites and is designed for “senior professional and executive women” (it has a Talbots-esque vibe) is made in NYC factories from “European fabrics in natural fibers and fine Asian silks.”

-- Iris Setlakwe: Almost all (90%) of the brand’s clothing, which is designed to be easily mixed and matched, is made in Montreal from fabrics imported from Europe.
+- Iris Setlakwe: Almost all (90%) of this Canadian brand’s clothing, which is designed to be easily mixed and matched, is made in Montreal from fabrics imported from Europe.
+Much of it is work-appropriate.

-- Wallis Evera: All clothing — most is suitable for workwear — is designed, cut, and sewn in Canada, and much of it is made from hemp fiber, an eco-friendly material that’s biodegradable and renewable.
+- Wallis Evera: This workwear company’s clothing is designed, cut, and sewn in Canada (although it offers free U.S. shipping and returns!), and many of the pieces are made from hemp fiber, an eco-friendly material that’s biodegradable and renewable.
 The company also uses certified organic cotton, lyocell (from eucalyptus trees), and humane silk.

 - Why Don’t More Fashion Brands Manufacture in the U.S.?
 [Fashionista]